 Despite this, he is well known in Brazil for being a very humble, genuine, and just a great person all-around.

 But I don't have to tell you about it, you be the judge for yourself where you can see a side of Aldo that most haven't.

-Below you can watch a video of how much fun he had purchasing his first suit.
+Below you can watch a video of how much fun he had purchased his first suit.

-I mean Miocic is a full time firefighter and MMA fighter.
-At one point he was the heavyweight champion of the world, and was still picking up shifts at the station!
+As a full-time firefighter and MMA fighter, Miocic was still able to become the heavyweight champion of the world, while picking up shifts at the station.

 Miocic is an underrated 'nice guy' as he is the epitome of it.

 He is doing a public service, risking his life for others when he could easily sit back and enjoy his life as he has made millions of dollars from his MMA career.